How To Reheat Pizza

 Oven Method 2: Cooks Illustrated’s signature pizza reheating method

-- Place your pizza on a rimmed baking sheet.
+- Place your cheese pizza on a rimmed baking sheet.

 - Cover with aluminum foil.
 (Their recommendation is to “cover tightly”.
 But I found that if the aluminum foil touches the top of the pizza, the cheese sticks to it and pulls off when you remove the foil.
 To minimize valuable cheese loss, tuck the foil under the rim of the baking sheet tightly, but allow it to loosely balloon over the pizza in the middle.)